Garbaz/bachelor-thesis/thesis/draft.md

 It should be noted however, that, whenever possible, we should try to soften any hard conditions in our program to observes, to allow for executions that don't quite satisfy our constraints to have non-zero likelihood.
 Otherwise, there is no way for the inference algorithm to know whether a sample from the program has a likelihood of 0 because it's completely off from being from a valid execution or very close but just not quite there, causing the algorithm to devolve into a rejection sampler, which greatly impacts efficiency.

-In the following we will only concern ourselves with sample expressions and observe statements, with condition statements being simply a particular kind of observe statement.
+In the following we will only concern ourselves with sample expressions and observe statements, since condition statements are just a particular kind of observe statement.

 ```rs